Camp WildSide Sessions

 Cancellation Policy: Summer Camp

 Refund or transfer requests must be sent to the Camp Coordinator wildlifeeducation@giveshelter.org.
 DCHS will use the scale below to determine the refund or transfers available for each request.
 1. UP TO 24 HOURS AFTER PAYMENT, full refunds may be granted, less a $25 administration fee.
-2. BEFORE MARCH 1, 2025, a 50% refund may be granted or registration may be transferred to another week of camp if available.
+2. BEFORE MARCH 1, 2026, a 50% refund may be granted or registration may be transferred to another week of camp if available.
 3. MORE THAN THREE WEEKS prior to the start of your registered camp, a registration may be transferred to another week of camp if available.
 4. THREE WEEKS OR FEWER, no transfers, credits, or refunds will be issued.
 Dane County Humane Society reserves the right to cancel events due to various circumstances.
-In the event that DCHS cancels an event, registration may be transferred to another date.
+In the event that DCHS cancels an event, registration may be transferred to another date for a camp of the same type.

 Education Opportunity Statement